Advanced Studies Institute on Water Quality and Harmful Algal blooms in lake victoria, Kenya

 University of Windsor

-Dr. McKay joined the University of Windsor, Canada in 2019 where he serves as the Executive Director of the Great Lakes Institute for Environmental Research.
+Dr. McKay is an Adjunct Professor at BGSU and serves as the Executive Director of the Great Lakes Institute for Environmental Research at the University of Windsor, Canada.
 Over 20+ years working on the Laurential Great Lakes, Professor McKay has contributed to the field of environmental microbiology to advance our current understanding of nutrient cycling and the dynamics of algal blooms.
 He is the author of over 100 peer-reviewed manuscripts and currently serves as an investigator on grants from the Natural Sciences and Engineering Research Council of Canada, U.S. National Science Foundation, and the U.S. National Institute of Environmental Health Sciences.

 Dr. Anakalo Shitandi